JayBizzle/Crawler-Detect/README.md

 ### ES6 Library
 To use this library with NodeJS or any ES6 application based, check out [es6-crawler-detect](https://github.com/JefferyHus/es6-crawler-detect).

+### Python Library
+To use this library in a Python project, check out [crawlerdetect](https://github.com/moskrc/CrawlerDetect).

 ### .NET Library
 To use this library in a .net standard (including .net core) based project, check out [NetCrawlerDetect](https://github.com/gplumb/NetCrawlerDetect).